Selling Sunset

+The show premiered on March 21, 2019.
+It spawned a franchise with a direct spin-off titled Selling the OC, which focuses on the Newport Beach branch of the group, and two series focusing on others firms, Selling Tampa and Selling the City.

-Overview and casting
+Overview

 Seasons 1–3

 The first season premiered with eight episodes on March 21, 2019; featuring Mary Fitzgerald, Brett Oppenheim, Jason Oppenheim, Christine Quinn, Chrishell Stause, Maya Vander and Heather Rae El Moussa (then Young) as the main realtors, alongside Romain Bonnet and Davina Potratz who served in recurring capacities.

 The show returned for a second season on May 22, 2020; with the entire cast of the first season returning.
 Bonnet and Potratz were promoted to the main cast.
 Amanza Smith was added as the newest real estate agent and interior designer.
-The third season premiered on August 7, 2020; with the show's entire cast returning.
+The third season premiered on August 7, 2020 with the show's entire cast returning.

-Season 4–present
+Season 4–7

 On March 11, 2021, Netflix renewed the show for a fourth and fifth season.
 In 2021, the series was nominated for the Primetime Emmy Award for Outstanding Unstructured Reality Program.

 The show returned for its fourth season on November 24, 2021; introducing Emma Hernan and Vanessa Villela as the latest additions to the series, whilst Bonnet was demoted to a recurring capacity.
 Chelsea Lazkani was added to the cast ahead of the show's fifth season, which premiered on April 22, 2022.

 On June 23, 2022, Netflix renewed the show for a sixth and seventh season.
 Just before production started on the sixth season it was reported that main cast member Christine Quinn would not be returning for the show's sixth and seven seasons.
 Filming for the sixth season started in August 2022 around Los Angeles.

-The series' sixth season is expected to premiere early 2023.
+The series' sixth season premiered on May 19, 2023 with new cast members Nicole Young and Bre Tiesi who replace Vander, Quinn and Villela.
+The series seventh season premiered on November 3, 2023.

+Season 8–9

+The eighth season was released on September 6, 2024 with a new cast member, Alanna Whittaker.
+In December 2024, Lazkani confirmed that the show was renewed for a ninth season, and that filming was underway.
+The ninth season premiered on October 29, 2025, adding new cast member Sandra Vergara.